Defending Against Field Sobriety Test Results In A DUI Case

 What I usually do is I will point out in the trial situation what my client did correctly.
 I will show how the directions were followed properly; how they did not start too early and point out all the things that someone did right.

-The Defense Attorney Will Refute the Officers Allegations of Poor Performance by Pointing out What the Client Did Correctly
+The Defense Attorney Will Refute Allegations of Poor Performance

 If an officer said someone on a one leg stand test put their foot down twice and raised their arms 12 inches from their sides I will show how they didn’t start too early; how they listen to directions; how when they were listening to the test they did not stumble or fall or step to the side.
 I will talk about how they lifted their foot when they were told to that they lifted it the correct height.

-The Conditions Where the Tests Are Administered Can Cause a Person to Unintentionally Make Small Errors
+On Site Conditions Can Cause A Person To Unintentionally Make Small Errors

 I can usually see two or three things in a police report that someone does wrong on a test and yet I will be able to usually come up with 15, 20, 25 things that someone did correctly.
 Every person is prone to small errors when it is a cold, late at night with police cruiser lights shining on them.